This article was originally published on December 22 but has been updated to reflect final enactment.

 The CAA includes significant changes to the PPP as well as expansion of other lending and grant programs.
 A key aspect of this is an opportunity for eligible entities to obtain PPP second draw loans (PPP2).
-PPP2 loans are available to eligible entities that employ not more than 300 employees (500 for accommodation and food service employers classified in NAICS Code 72) and had a decline in gross receipts during the first, second, third, or fourth quarter of 2020 by 25% or more when compared to the same quarter in 2019.
+PPP2 loans are available to eligible entities that employ not more than 300 employees and had a decline in gross receipts during the first, second, third, or fourth quarter of 2020 by 25% or more when compared to the same quarter in 2019.
+Special eligibility rules apply to specific industries, including accommodation and food service employers (NAICS Code 72), if they employ not more than 300 employees per location.
 Entities that received original PPP loans are eligible to apply for PPP2 loans if they meet the above criteria and have used the full amount of the original loan prior to disbursement of the second loan.

 The maximum loan amount is the average monthly payroll costs for the one-year period before the date the loan is made (or, 2019 average monthly payroll costs) multiplied by 2.5 (3.5 if the business is classified in NAICS Code 72), but the loans are capped at $2,000,000.

 Loan amounts less than $150,000 can be requested by submitting a certification, attesting that the eligible entity meets the revenue loss requirements.

 Forgiveness will be granted for funds spent on the following: